Mimecast offers a number of ways to manage users and groups. The steps below describe how to best leverage the available features.

 Step 2: Setting Up your Directory Synchronization

 Once all of your internal email domains have been added you can sync users and groups from Active Directory to Mimecast.
-This allows you to automate user and group management, and optionally add user attributes to Mimecast users that can be used to apply policies, or in Stationary layouts.
+This allows you to automate user and group management, and optionally add user attributes to Mimecast users that can be used to apply policies, or in Stationery layouts.

 There are 2 options available for Active Directory sync: